 section); fees are charged.
 Golden Eagle, Golden Age, and Golden Access passes, while still honored at most campgrounds, have been discontinued and replaced with America the Beautiful, annual, military, senior and access passes.
 Other national parks included in The MILEPOST® are: Glacier Bay and Kenai Fjords (accessible by tour boat); Klondike Gold Rush National Park in Skagway; and Wrangell-St. Elias National Park & Preserve.
 For more information, click here.

 U.S. Forest Service campgrounds are available in Alaska’s 2 national forests: Tongass and Chugach.
 USFS campgrounds charge a fee of $6 to $24 per night depending on facilities.
 There is a 14-day limit at most campgrounds.
 Some campsites may be reserved.
 For more information and reservations, visit the National Recreation Reservation Service (NRRS), phone toll-free 1-877-444-6777.
-For information on all recreation in Alaska’s national forests, click here.
+For information on all recreation in Alaska’s national forests, click here and here.

 U.S. Fish & Wildlife Service manages camping areas along Skilak Lake Road and Swanson River/Swan Lake Roads within Kenai National Wildlife Refuge.
 Contact the Refuge Manager, Kenai National Wildlife Refuge, P.O.
 Box 2139, (Ski Hill Rd), Soldotna, AK 99669, phone (907) 262-7021; or click here.